Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 6: Quantification

 \section{Challenge 6: Quantification}

-Quantification is the technical challenge that aims to provide a deeper empirical and theoretical study to better understand heterogeneity across modalities, cross-modal interactions, and the multimodal learning process.
-We break down quantification into 3 sub-challenges: (1) \textit{dimensions of heterogeneity}: quantifying the dimensions of heterogeneity in multimodal data and how they subsequently influence modeling and learning, (2) \textit{modality interconnections interactions}: quantifying the presence and type of connections and interactions in multimodal datasets and trained models, and (3) the \textit{learning process}: characterizing the learning and optimization challenges involved when learning from heterogeneous data (Figure~\ref{fig:quant}).
-Furthermore, these sub-challenges should be studied in the context of the other multimodal challenges of representation, alignment, reasoning, generation, and transference.
-Comprehensively understanding these core challenges in the context of multimodal problems will enable us to gain insights and improve their robustness, interpretability, and reliability in real-world multimodal applications.
+Quantification aims to provide a deeper empirical and theoretical study of multimodal models to gain insights and improve their robustness, interpretability, and reliability in real-world applications.
+We break down quantification into 3 sub-challenges: (1) quantifying the \textit{dimensions of heterogeneity} and how they subsequently influence modeling and learning, (2) quantifying the presence and type of \textit{connections and interactions} in multimodal datasets and trained models, and (3) characterizing the \textit{learning and optimization} challenges involved when learning from heterogeneous data (Figure~\cref{fig:quant}).